Paul Keohone

 From Kilmarnock, Scotland, Paul is a conductor, singer and vocal coach living in Glasgow.

-Paul studied singing at the Royal College of Music, London and has worked with Scottish Opera, English National Opera, The Royal Opera, Covent Garden, La Scala Milan, Opera West (Norway), Opera de Nancy, Théâtre du Châtelet and Les Arts Florissants (Paris), and at countless Festivals from Edinburgh to Bermuda.
-He has worked with the BBC Philharmonic Orchestra, Scottish Opera Orchestra, Scottish Chamber Orchestra, Peking Symphony Orchestra, London Symphony Orchestra, Royal Liverpool Philharmonic, Northern Sinfonia, and recorded with EMI, Naxos, Chandos and Deutsche Grammophon record labels.
+Paul studied singing at the Royal College of Music, London.
+He has sung roles with Scottish Opera, Opera West (Norway), Opera de Nancy, Théâtre du Châtelet, Opera Holland Park and and at countless Festivals from Edinburgh to Bermuda.
+Also as a soloist he has sung with the BBC Philharmonic Orchestra, Scottish Opera Orchestra, Scottish Chamber Orchestra, Peking Symphony Orchestra, Royal Liverpool Philharmonic, Northern Sinfonia, and recorded with EMI, Naxos, Chandos and Deutsche Grammophon record labels.
 He sang the British Premier of composer Mark-Anthony Turnage’s “When I Woke” Broadcast live on BBC Radio 3, and was nominated for a Royal Philharmonic Society Award for his performance of Peter Maxwell Davies’ “8 Songs for a Mad King”.

 In 2004 Paul was made an honorary member of The Charles Rennie Mackintosh Society https://www.crmsociety.com/ for his contribution to the artistic life of The Mackintosh Church, Queens Cross.